neowutran/CasualMeter/README.md

 * [Nicenis] - INotifyProperyChanged implementation
 * [Gma.UserActivityMonitor] - Global hotkeys
 * [Newtonsoft] - Json serializer/deserializer
+* [SharpPCap] - Wrapper around WinPCap, used for reading packets

 ### Installation

 * http://casualmeter.azurewebsites.net/install/publish.htm
-* Ignore the warnings, application isn't signed
+* Ignore the warnings, application isn't signed and I'm not paying several hundred dollars to get it signed by a CA
 * You may have to click more info or whatever it is to see the button to run anyway
+* You can also disable Smart Screen (only Windows 8+).
+Google how to do this.

 ### Usage